Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Introduction

 \section{Introduction}

 Functional Magnetic Resonance Imaging (fMRI) is the most frequently used technique to understand which regions of the human brain are activated as a consequence of a stimulus.
-Brain activation is measured as the correlation between the sequence of cognitive stimuli and the sequence of measured blood oxygenation levels (BOLD).
-The brain image is composed of voxels, and for each of these, we can test for significant neural activity with respect to an inactive region null hypothesis.
-Consequently, inference on the percentage of activated voxels in selected brain regions is of interest.
-Approximately $300{,}000$ voxels are analyzed, so the resulting multiple testing problem has roughly $300{,}000$ statistical tests.
+Brain activation is measured as the correlation between a sequence of (cognitive) stimuli and the resulting blood oxygenation level dependent (BOLD) signal.
+The BOLD signal over the entire brain is measured in small cubes termed voxels, and for each of these, we test for significant BOLD activity.
+Typically, around $300{,}000$ voxels are analyzed, so the resulting multiple testing problem has roughly $300{,}000$ statistical tests.

-Controlling Type I error at the voxel level is conservative \citep{NicholsRev}, since, e.g., the Bonferroni approach does not consider the correlation data structure.
+Controlling Type I error at the voxel level usually negatively affects the power to detect activation \citep{NicholsRev}.
 Therefore, cluster-extent based thresholding was developed to analyze the data at the level of clusters of contiguous voxels.
-This method is less conservative than voxel-wise inference since it exploits the spatial nature of the signal.
-However, the assumptions behind this method require a very high cluster-forming threshold, resulting in small clusters \citep{Eklund}.
-Moreover, the method suffers from the spatial specificity paradox \citep{Woo}.
-Since the method tests the hypothesis that none of the voxels in the cluster are active, rejecting this null hypothesis only allows the claim that there is at least one active voxel inside the cluster.
-The number of active voxels and their spatial location remains unknown, and doing follow-up inference inside the cluster (``drilling down'') leads to a double-dipping problem and inflated Type I error rate \citep{Kriegeskorte}.
+This method is less conservative than voxel-wise inference since it exploits the spatial nature of the signal \angela{using Random Field Theory (RFT)} \citep{worsley1996unified}.
+However, the assumptions behind this method require a very high initial cluster-forming threshold, resulting in relatively small clusters left for significance testing \citep{Eklund}.
+Moreover, the method suffers from the spatial specificity paradox \citep{Woo} meaning that the larger the cluster we find, the less we can say about the signal within that cluster.
+Since the method tests the hypothesis that none of the voxels in the cluster are active, rejecting this null hypothesis only allows the claim that there is at least one active voxel inside the cluster, hence, the larger the cluster, the less we can say about it.
+That is, the number of active voxels and their spatial location remains unknown, and doing follow-up inference inside the cluster (``drilling down'') leads to a ``double-dipping'' problem and inflated Type I error rate \citep{Kriegeskorte}.